blackhatethicalhacking/SQLMutant/README.md

 # Requirements:

-To use S3cr3tDetect0rz, you need to have the following tools installed:
+To use SQLMutant, you need to have the following tools installed:

 - figlet & lolcat: `pip install lolcat` & `apt-get install figlet`